phptek/silverstripe-jsontext/README.md

 ```

-Note: The default is to use `postgres`.
+Note: The module default is to use `postgres`.

 # Stability